PowerCodersOrg/powercoders.org/site/content/city/zurich.md

       to stay informed.
   - application_link: >-
       https://docs.google.com/forms/d/e/1FAIpQLSen5OqzQjlSGJqyB7iaTx-r1Lxj9Liznp8ELrB0bwgS-WGavQ/viewform?usp=sf_link
-    header: Trainer
+    header: IT Trainer
     text: >-
-      Teachers in the classroom are supported by volunteer trainers (2+ half day commitment) to to help answer questions from the student group and provide 1:1 support during exercises.
+      Teachers in the classroom are supported by volunteer IT trainers (2+ half day commitment) to help answer questions from the student group and provide 1:1 support during exercises.

       If you are an IT professional, like to support our participants solving IT